 I never got it.
 For five months I tried and failed to join their club.

 To comfort myself, I’d fantasize about beating up the meanest one.
-Or I’d return to campus and telephone my girlfriend in Boston.
+Or after I got back return to campus and telephone my girlfriend in Boston.

 Once, as I was working at the desk of a petty man who I will always hate, I snooped into his personal files and read his poetry.
 In my defense, he saved this stuff on his work computer.
 What an idiot.
 One poem described him raping his mother in violent and bloody detail.
 In another poem, he railed at his “pathetic” and “disgusting” self.
 I was creeped out, but delighted to find out how miserable he was, how tortured by angst.